zafir99/OS_Project1/devlog.md

 Unfortunately, I just realized that even my current stdin version of the encryption program is still incorrect.
 I just checked the project doc and realized that it's supposed to be a one line string input separated by a space, so now, I will rewrite it to use a single buffer and strtok.

+19-October-2025 12:32AM
+I finished the revised cypher.
+It works properly with decent error handling.
+Now all that is left is the driver program.
+I plan on working on the error handling first, and then moving on to the critical logic.